 Sunoco LP does not own all of the land on which its retail service stations are located.
 Sunoco LP has rental agreements for approximately 38.1% of the company, commission agent or dealer operated retail service stations where Sunoco LP currently controls the real estate.
 Sunoco LP also has rental agreements for certain logistics facilities.
-As such, Sunoco LP is subject to the possibility of increased costs under rental agreements with landowners, primarily through rental increases and renewals of expired agreements.
-Sunoco LP is also subject to the risk that such agreements may not be renewed.
+As such, Sunoco LP is subject to the possibility of increased costs under rental agreements may not be renewed.
 Additionally, certain facilities and equipment (or parts thereof) used by Sunoco LP are leased from third parties for specific periods.
 Sunoco LP's inability to renew leases or otherwise maintain the right to utilize such facilities and equipment on acceptable terms, or the increased costs to maintain such rights, could have a material adverse effect on its financial condition, results of operations and cash flows.